ChristopheCVB/strapi-provider-upload-s3-compatible/README.md

-# Strapi Provider Upload S3
+# Strapi Provider Upload S3 Compatible

 A Strapi upload provider for S3-compatible servers.
 This provider enables Strapi to store and serve media files using S3-compatible server.

 ## Features

 - ✅ Upload files to S3-compatible server
-- ✅ Upload file streams
 - ✅ Delete files from S3-compatible server
 - ✅ Generate signed URLs for private files
 - ✅ Support for both public and private buckets